zuhlke/engineering-posts/drafts/api-first.md

 ### Extra: Reusing data models

-In a scenario like this, you will most likely face the situation where you want to share a model between API specifications.
+In a scenario like this, we will most likely face the situation where we want to share a model between API specifications.
 For example, let's assume we want to return the ordering user in our `/users/{orderId}` endpoint.
 Thankfully OpenAPI specification allows us to reference an external schema using the `$ref` attribute (the one we saw just before).